Micemade/micemade-themes-tools/README.md

 A plugin that takes over the functions needed for Micemade themes setup / demo import, but goes under "plugin teritory" ( CPT taxonomies setup ), user_contactmethods ( custom user fields ) and more (in future).
 Not required for Micemade themes, but recommended.

 **Changelog**

+= 0.1.8
+* Custom sidebars functionality transferred from Micamde themes to here.
+* More WP standards compliance

 = 0.1.7
 * Improved filter for adding social sharing icons
 * Security and WP standards check and fixes